Richard Williams (chemical engineer): Career

 He was appointed Pro-Vice Chancellor and Head of the College of Engineering and Physical Sciences at the University of Birmingham in 2011, responsible for the operation of nine schools and a range of related business and innovation activities in the UK.
 He was a Director of Manufacturing Technology Centre for CATAPULT High Valve Manufacturing Centre (2011-2015) and was a council member of the West Midlands CBI (2012-2015).
-He was involved in leading the development of major collaborative projects in establishing Rolls-Royce Centre for High Temperature Research Centre (near Ansty, Coventry), the Midland Energy Accelerator and Birmingham Centre for Cryogenic Energy Storage.
+Williams was involved in leading the development of major collaborative projects in establishing Rolls-Royce Centre for High Temperature Research Centre (near Ansty, Coventry), the Midland Energy Accelerator, and Birmingham Centre for Cryogenic Energy Storage.

 He was appointed Principal of Heriot-Watt University in Edinburgh on 13 March 2015.
 Professor Williams said of his appointment, "I am delighted to be joining a University that has a proud heritage and evident track record of outstanding achievement in science, engineering and business and with such a profound global reach.
 Heriot-Watt has an ambitious and sound strategic plan.
 I look forward to working with students and colleagues across the campuses in the UK, Malaysia and Dubai, along with our many partners and businesses in the ensuring the University’s future growth and success".
 Professor Williams took up his new post on 1 September 2015.

 Research

 He has been associated with several major developments arising from research activities, most of these being in areas related to enhancing the environmental sustainability of engineering and manufacturing through better design or energy utilisation.

-He developed applications for new methods for electrical tomographic imaging applied to the chemical and manufacturing industry that translated into patents, publications and widespread industrial use for research, measurement, safety and control purposes.
-He formed Industrial Tomography Systems Ltd in 1997 later becoming Optomo plc and Industrial Tomography Systems.
-As a pioneer of the subject of industrial process tomography with Professor Maurice Beck (deceased), the area has grown into a substantial global activity now with its own series of international conferences and international professional association International Society of Process Tomography.
+He developed applications for new methods for electrical tomographic imaging applied to the chemical and manufacturing industry that translated into patents, publications, and widespread industrial use for research, measurement, safety and control purposes.
+He formed Industrial Tomography Systems Ltd. in 1997, later becoming Optomo PLC and Industrial Tomography Systems.
+As a pioneer of the subject of industrial process tomography with Professor Maurice Beck (deceased), the area has grown into a substantial global activity, now with its own series of international conferences and international professional association, the International Society of Process Tomography.
 Tomographic methods have enabled optimal efficient design of industrial processes and enhanced safety and environmental practices.
 For example, electrical sensors have been used to replace nuclear density gauges routinely in hydraulic dredging with major environment and security benefit.

-He developed and co-developed new concepts in manufacturing emulsions that were commercialised through Disperse Technologies plc (1995–2001) that are widely used in consumer and cosmetic products.
-The approach offers low energy pathways to produce better formulated products.
+He developed and co-developed new concepts in manufacturing emulsions that were commercialised through Disperse Technologies PLC (1995–2001) that are widely used in consumer and cosmetic products.
+The approach offered low energy pathways to produce better formulated products.
 Some of these methods (membrane emulsification and cross-flow membrane emulsification) have continued to be developed to enable high throughput manufacture of responsive emulsions and capsules.
-These continue to find application in polymer, mineral and medical sector mining and remain an active area of research.
+These continued to find application in polymer, mineral and medical sector mining and remain an active area of research.